Cybolic/angular-seed-coffee/README.md

 * serve this repository with your webserver
 * install node.js and coffeescript then run `scripts/web-server.coffee`

-Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.
+Then navigate your browser to `http://localhost:<port>/app/test-index.html` to see the app running in your browser.
+If you prefer asynchronous loading, navigate to `http://localhost:<port>/app/test-index-async.html` instead.

 ### Running the app in production